Transitioning to a new office commercial rental space is a big decision. Here’s how you know it’s time.

 6. Your office does not represent your brand.

 You can change a lot about an office by refreshing the color scheme, modifying the floor plan, or updating the furniture.
 But some structural elements are harder to change, and if that has an impact on how you, your employees, and your clients perceive your business, it may be time to move.

 You may want a space with more natural lighting, raised ceilings, or exposed brickwork.
 Or perhaps you need a more comfortable reception area for visitors or a larger conference room that can support a more prestigious conference table.
 Whatever the reason, your office space tells a story.
 Make sure it’s the right one.

 Most businesses can cope with one or two of the items listed above, so long as their rental space has enough benefits to compensate.
 Furthermore, once some business owners take a look at the market, they may decide that the other options aren’t tempting enough to be worth the move.
 In that case, it’s fine to stay where you are and look for different ways to address whatever downsides bother you most.
 But if you’ve seen several of the above signs for a while, that’s a strong indication that your current office space has reached its limit.
 It’s better to start looking now, rather than allow your situation to enter a crisis.

-If you need help finding new office rental space in the Ann Arbor area, we can help.
-Contact us to schedule an appointment where we can discuss your needs with you and begin showing you all available options.
+If you need help finding new Ann Arbor office rental space, we can help.
+Contact us to schedule an appointment where we can discuss your needs and begin your commercial property search.